tsundata/assistant/deployments/kubernetes/README.md

 ### Create a namespace

-Create a namespace in the cluster to manage all the resources of Xconf.
+Create a namespace in the cluster to manage all the resources of Assistant.
 Edit `namespace.yaml` if you need.

 ```kubectl create namespace.yaml```